ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 # Grammar

-Our choice of which English to use depends on each client’s preference and house style.
+Our choice of which English to use depends on each client's preference and house style.
 In the absence of a specified preference, default to American English.

-## Abbreviations, initialisms and acronyms
+## Abbreviations, initialisms, and acronyms

-Don’t spell out common shortenings, like API or HTML.
+Don't spell out common shortenings, like API or HTML.

-Shortenings written in all caps take no points (API not A.P.I.) and are followed by a lowercase ‘s’ in plurals (APIs not API’s).
+Shortenings written in all caps take no points (API not A.P.I.) and are followed by a lowercase 's' in plurals (APIs not API's).
 Only use an apostrophe to indicate possession:

-*  ✅ Check the API’s documentation.
+*  ✅ Check the API's documentation.

-If there’s a chance your reader won’t be familiar with an acronym or initialism, spell it out the first time followed by the short version in brackets:
+If there's a chance your reader won't be familiar with an acronym or initialism, spell it out the first time followed by the short version in brackets:

 * ✅ Coordinated Universal Time (UTC)

-Use the abbreviations “i.e.”, “e.g.” and “etc.” sparingly, but format them as written here if you do.
-If you’re unsure of the proper use of these shortenings, try using their definitions in their place to see if your sentence makes sense: i.e. “that is” e.g. “for example” etc. “and other things”
+Use the abbreviations "i.e.", "e.g.", and "etc." sparingly, but format them as written here if you do.
+If you're unsure of the proper use of these shortenings, try using their definitions in their place to see if your sentence makes sense:

+* i.e. "that is"
+* e.g. "for example"
+* etc. "and other things"

 ## Apostrophe

-Don’t use an apostrophe to indicate plural forms.
+Don't use an apostrophe to indicate plural forms.

-Use an apostrophe to indicate missing letters (can’t is a contraction of cannot) or possession (Acme’s tool).
+Use an apostrophe to indicate missing letters (can't is a contraction of cannot) or possession (Acme's tool).

-Possessive pronouns don’t take an apostrophe: hers, his, its, ours, theirs and yours.
+Possessive pronouns don't take an apostrophe: hers, his, its, ours, theirs, and yours.

 ## Backticks

 Place inline code between backticks.

-Use backticks to reference bits of code you’re narrating, but not for labels or button text.
+Use backticks to reference bits of code you're narrating, but not for labels or button text.

 *  ❌ Enter the filename and click `OK`.
 *  ✅ Import the built-in node `http` package.